n8n-io/n8n-docs/docs/data/data-mapping/data-item-linking/item-linking-errors.md

 ## Errors when using expressions

 When using expressions, you can reference data from any previous node.
 This doesn't have to be the node just before: it can be any previous node in the chain.
 When referencing nodes further back, you use the expression syntax `$(node_name).item`.
-Refer to [Mapping in the UI](/data/data-mapping/data-mapping-ui/) for more information on using this expression.
+Refer to [Mapping in expressions](/data/data-mapping/data-mapping-expressions/) for more information on using this expression.

 Since the previous node can have multiple items in it, n8n needs to know which one to use.
 When using `.item`, n8n figures this out for you behind the scenes.
+Refer to [Item linking concepts](/data/data-mapping/data-item-linking/item-linking-concepts/) for detailed information on how this works.

 `.item` fails if information is missing.
 To figure out which item to use, n8n maintains a thread back through the workflow's nodes for each item.
 For a given item, this thread tells n8n which items in previous nodes generated it.
 To find the matching item in a given previous node, n8n follows this thread back until it reaches the node in question.